 CLL usually affects older adults, especially those over age 60.
 People under age 45 rarely develop CLL.
 CLL is more common in whites than in other ethnic groups.
 It is more common in men than in women.
 Some people with CLL have family members with the disease.

 Symptoms usually develop slowly.
-CLL is often found by blood tests done in people for other reasons or who do not have any symptoms.
+CLL often does not cause symptoms at first.
+It may be found by blood tests done in people for other reasons.

 Symptoms of CLL may include: